emmy3000/FusionFinance/README.md

-3. **Install the Flask package and its dependencies**:
+3. **Install Flask and its dependencies**:

-Install the necessary Python packages using pip.
-Make sure your virtual environment is activated before running this command.
+Use pip to install the required Python packages.
+Ensure that your virtual environment is activated before running this command.
 ```bash
 pip install Flask
 pip install -r requirements.txt